Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 This is the flagship and the one Green is most known for.
 It’s a passive asset allocation system based on modern portfolio theory and broad diversification, designed to help investors achieve financial independence through simple, low-cost investing.
 Annual rebalancing only, no trailing stops needed.

 The Gone Fishin’ Portfolio is built for investors who want passive income and long-term wealth-building without spending hours tracking the market.
-It’s one of the most straightforward ways to achieve financial independence through a proven investment approach rather than stock-picking skill.
 Over long time horizons, the diversified structure outpaces the S&P 500 on a risk-adjusted basis.
 The inception-to-date data in the table below supports this.

 Green publishes the full allocation in his book of the same name, so I’m not giving anything away by sharing it here.
 What I can show you that most reviews don’t is the actual inception-to-date performance data pulled directly from my members area: